Last updated on : 19 Nov, 2025

 To get rid of smelly breath, practice good oral hygiene by brushing and flossing twice a day, cleaning your tongue, and staying hydrated to promote saliva production.

-Permanently eliminating bad breath involves maintaining consistent oral hygiene, attending regular dental check-ups, avoiding tobacco, and addressing any underlying health issues that may contribute to the problem.
+Permanently managing bad breath involves maintaining consistent oral hygiene, attending regular dental check-ups (at least twice a year), avoiding tobacco, and addressing any underlying health issues that may contribute to the problem.

-The quickest home remedy for bad breath is using a homemade mouthwash with baking soda or vinegar, which helps reduce bacterial growth and freshen breath effectively.
+The quickest home remedy for bad breath is chewing a small amount of fresh parsley or using a homemade mouthwash with baking soda, which may help reduce bacterial growth and freshen breath effectively.

 Disclaimer